(Pocket-lint) - Help! Pokemon Go isn't working - what is wrong with it?

-With every craze comes a backlash and for Pokemon Go, the many of the problems have stemmed from server demands.
-This was very common when the game first launched in 2016, but with the drop of the second-gen Pokemon on 16 February, some of these old problems have cropped up again.
+With every craze comes a backlash and for Pokemon Go, the many of the problems stemmed from server demands.
+This was very common when the game first launched in 2016 and much came down to popularity of the game.
+Many of the serverside problems were resolved in 2017, but some issues still crop up.

 Here's a run-down of some of the common problems with Pokemon Go and what you might be able to do about it.

 1. My Trainer is just walking on the spot

 You might be playing the game and notice your Trainer is just walking on the spot and nothing seems to be happening.
 Firstly, tap the Poke Ball at the bottom of the screen to access the menu.
 If the menu doesn't open, the app has crashed.

 Close the app and restart it.
 Then reopen the app and resume playing.

 2. Pokemon Go is slow and crashes a lot